 My BSc dissertation project focussed on mitochondrial bioenergetics.
 I investigated the response of mitochondria to aluminium and the relationship between mitochondrial function, body mass and lifespan.

-As a Teaching Associate, I am passionate about student engagement and helping to provide students with the tools they need to succeed.
-I try to use an interactive approach in lectures to aid learning, which is an area I would like to look into in regards to teaching pedagogy.
+As a teaching-focussed member of the School of Pharmacy, I am passionate about student engagement and helping to provide students with the tools they need to succeed.
+I try to use an interactive and relatable approach in lectures, to aid learning.This is an area I would like to look into in regards to teaching pedagogy.